Skip to Main Content

 Videos created by students for class may qualify as mash-ups, however, there are some important conditions that must be followed:

-• The copyrighted material is a legitimate copy (e.g. you didn’t use a pirated/illegal copy of the item) which includes using music (ie. pop songs)
+• Legitimate copy: The copyrighted material is a legitimate copy (e.g., you didn’t use a pirated/illegal copy of the item) which includes using music (i.e., pop songs).

-• You didn’t acquire the legitimate material through a contract that prevents using the item in a mashup (e.g. iTunes, iStock Photo)
+• Material is not from a subscription: You didn’t acquire the legitimate material through a contract/subscription that prevents using the item in a mashup (e.g., iTunes, iStock Photo).
+Always check the terms of use or licence to determine if you can use the material in a mash-up.

-• You do not have to break a digital lock to use the material (e.g. you can’t rip a DVD that has encoding that prevents copying)
+• No digital locks: You do not have to break a digital lock to use the material.
+Digital locks are devices or tools used to protect copyright-protected materials from illegal use.
+These include read-only documents, password-protected materials, and watermarks on an image.
+For example, you can’t rip a DVD that has encoding that prevents copying.

-• The material is cited, indicating at the very least the source (e.g. website, book, magazine) and the creator (e.g. author, performer).
+• Citation is included: Ensure to indicate, at the very least, the source (e.g., website, book, magazine) and the creator (e.g. author, performer).
+Check the Citing Sources in Digital Assignments guide for examples of how to cite.

-• Your video is not for promotional or commercial purposes
+• Non-commercial: Your mash-up is not for promotional or commercial purposes

-• The material is used to create a transformative work – this new law is meant to encourage creativity and content creation
+• Transformative: The material is used to create a transformative work – this new law is meant to encourage creativity and content creation.
+Transformative works are new, original, creative works that build upon an existing copyrighted work.
+For example, creating a copy of music video will not be considered transformative.

-• The use of the material in your video will not impact the market for the material (e.g. you’ve used an entire Lady Gaga album in your video which means people can now download the album for free
+• No market impact: The use of the material in your video will not impact the market for the material.
+For example, using an entire Lady Gaga album in a mash-up is not recommended since this could affect the market for the original material by allowing others to access or download the content for free.

 Educational Exemptions